Military Sexual Trauma

 Military sexual trauma and the COVID-19 pandemic

-Living with military sexual trauma or related conditions requires being a full and active participant in your own treatment.
+VA understands how military sexual trauma can continue to affect survivors long after the experience.
 That’s especially true during the COVID-19 pandemic, which can bring about some new challenges in managing your recovery.
 Learn more about managing these challenges here.

 - Being pressured or coerced into sexual activities, such as with threats of negative treatment if you refuse to cooperate or with promises of better treatment in exchange for sex

-- Someone having sexual contact with you without your consent, such as when you were asleep or intoxicated
+- Sexual contact or activities without your consent, including when you were asleep or intoxicated

-- Repeated comments about your body or sexual activities
+- Comments about your body or sexual activities that you found threatening

 Anyone can experience MST, regardless of gender.
 Like other types of trauma, MST can negatively affect a person’s mental and physical health, even many years later.
 Things you may experience could include: